kiansina/ML/README.md

     A) Procedure of application of K_Nearest_Neighbors in regression

     B) plot k-NN regression on sample dataset for different values of K

+# 6) ML_Linearregression:

+    Application of Linear Regression (Least-Squares) including following subjects:

+    A) Procedure of application of Linear Regression

+    B) plot Linear Regression on sample dataset

+# 4) ML_Binary_Decision_boundary_plot:

+    A) Sample code to depict accuracy of binary classification and its decision boundary

+# 4) ML_Binary_Decision_boundary_plot:

+    A) Sample code to depict accuracy of binary classification and its decision boundary

+# 4) ML_Binary_Decision_boundary_plot:

+    A) Sample code to depict accuracy of binary classification and its decision boundary

+# 4) ML_Binary_Decision_boundary_plot:

+    A) Sample code to depict accuracy of binary classification and its decision boundary

+# 4) ML_Binary_Decision_boundary_plot:

+    A) Sample code to depict accuracy of binary classification and its decision boundary